Diana Belbiță: Ultimate Fighting Championship

-Belbiţă made her UFC debut against Molly McCann on October 18, 2019 at UFC on ESPN: Reyes vs. Weidman.
+Belbiță made her UFC debut against Molly McCann on October 18, 2019 at UFC on ESPN: Reyes vs. Weidman.
 She lost the fight via unanimous decision.

 Belbiță faced Liana Jojua at UFC on ESPN: Kattar vs. Ige on July 16, 2020.
 She lost the fight via armbar in first round.

 Belbiță faced Hannah Goldy at UFC on ESPN: Sandhagen vs. Dillashaw on July 24, 2021.
 She won the fight via unanimous decision.

 Belbiță faced Gloria de Paula on February 19, 2022 at UFC Fight Night: Walker vs. Hill.
 She lost the fight via unanimous decision.

 Belbiță was scheduled to face Loma Lookboonmee on September 17, 2022 at UFC Fight Night 210.
 However, Belbiță withdrew due to undisclosed reasons and was replaced by Denise Gomes.

 Belbiță faced Maria Oliveira on June 10, 2023, at UFC 289.
 She won the bout via unanimous decision.

 Belbiță faced Karolina Kowalkiewicz at UFC Fight Night 229 on October 7, 2023.
 She lost the fight via unanimous decision.

 Belbiță faced Molly McCann in a rematch on February 3, 2024, at UFC Fight Night 235.
 She lost the fight via an armbar submission in round one.

 Belbiță faced Dione Barbosa in a flyweight bout on April 5, 2025 at UFC on ESPN 65.
 She lost the fight via an arm-triangle submission choke in the first round.

-On April 8, 2025, Belbiţă announced her retirement from mixed martial arts competition.
+On April 8, 2025, Belbiță announced her retirement from mixed martial arts competition.